Publishing from Behave Pro for Jira to GitHub

 It was when I was working as an agile coach 7 years ago that an idea came to me, an idea that eventually evolved as Behave Pro.
 I was observing product owners, developers and testers having great discussions about user stories, the key element of BDD.
 The developers and testers would then take the examples from their discussions, write them up into feature files with Gherkin, and then commit them to source control.
 The problem was that none of the product owners or business stakeholders would ever access the examples from the feature files again; they would become a technical artifact, and a barrier to collaboration and BDD for some teams.

 The essence of Behave Pro is to have a single place, a single source of truth, where every team member can view and collaborate on the captured examples from user story discussions.
-Until now, all the examples/scenarios and features captured within Behave Pro have been stored within Jira, but remain separate from the rest of the project’s code base.
+Until now, all user story examples/scenarios and features captured within Behave Pro have been stored within Jira, but remain separate from the rest of the project’s code base.
 We have provided a wide range of tools that could be integrated into the most popular build and CI systems, so feature files could be exported for automation with popular tools such as Cucumber, SpecFlow and Behat.

 So, while Behave Pro has removed significant barriers to product owners getting involved, the ‘pull’ nature of the build tools has added some friction for developers or testers who want to make changes to examples/scenarios and features, because their edits had to be made via the Behave Pro user interface.
 Through observation, customer feedback and from our own experiences, we found this friction was problematic for many teams.